Backups are crucial for every website, and the same for WordPress websites or blogs.

 - Schedule backups so they happen automatically every day or week

-- Store the backups on plugin directory or save them in a remote storage
+- Store the backups in the plugin directory or save them in a remote storage

-The important thing is also that you can restore the entire website or only specific components such as plugins, themes, uploads, or database if you prefer.
-Plus, as soon as you activate the plugin you will see a step-by-step guide to the basic options.
+If you prefer, you can restore the entire website or only specific components such as plugins, themes, uploads, or databases.
+Plus, as soon as you activate the plugin, you will see a step-by-step guide to the basic options.

 Backup from Server